IMartinMenendez/FinalProject/README.md

 spring.jackson.serialization.write-dates-as-timestamps=false
 ```

-You will need to do it also to test the application.

 ---

 ## ✏️&nbsp; Microservices

 ### Events

-All related with Events, where they are saved and displayed
+All related with Events, where they are saved and displayed.
+Different queries will display the Events by date, by place, by type, by user and much more!
+You can create events, delete them, join or unattend, and much more!

 ### Course

 Similar Microservice to the Events.
 We will keep and display all courses with this Microservice.

 ### Users

 Taking care of all security, login and logout methods and checking token to make sure the user is right to change, delete or create an event.
+To do this, a token would be saved to the database, and the front will send with the request for the user, and the user service would check if this token is in fact for the user that requested it.
+On the logout, the token would be removed from the database.

 ### Notifications